 The Audit and Risk Committee continues to monitor the Authority's adherence to Scottish Government Best Value guidelines and our approach to continuous improvement.
-This year, we launched phase four of our Organisational Development Strategy to continue to improve our work processes, organisational environment, and delivery of services.
-We also completed our most recent biennial independent staff survey in autumn 2023, and the analysis of the results of that process have been shared with staff.
-The survey will inform the delivery of continuous organisational improvement as part of our new Corporate Plan to 2027.
+Following the launch, in 2023/24, of phase four of our Organisational Development Strategy, we have continued to improve our work processes, organisational environment, and delivery of services.
+The results of our 2023 staff survey have continued to inform the delivery of continuous organisational improvement as part of our Corporate Plan to 2027.